HDFGroup/hsds/docs/design/obj_store_schema/obj_store_schema.rst

 Attributes are used as components of the attributes collection in dataset, group, and committed type objects.

-An attribute object consist of JSON with the following keys:
+An attribute object consists of JSON with the following keys:

 * "type" - a JSON object representing the attribute type
 * "shape" - a JSON object representing the dataspace of the attribute